codeigniter4/CodeIgniter4/user_guide_src/source/installation/troubleshooting.rst

 You can see the error in the log file.
 See `CodeIgniter Error Logs`_ below.

-If it is not on the production server, you should set your environment to "development" (in **.env**).
-See :ref:`setting-development-mode` for the detail.
+If you reach this page while developing you should change your environment to "development" (in **.env**).
+See :ref:`setting-development-mode` for more details.
 After that, reload the page.
 You will see the error and the back trace.

 CodeIgniter Error Logs